 If you would like to help with particular social history topics, please contact us.

-A History Research Sub-Group of Unlocking Warwick volunteers is examining the archives at the County Records Office in Priory Park.
+A History Research Sub-Group of Unlocking Warwick has been examining the archives at the County Records Office in Priory Park.

 There is a wealth of material there, carefully managed by the Heritage and Culture Warwickshire team, who can help visitors find documents in the Search Room or advise on your family genealogy.

 A particularly useful resource is the archive of the Warwick Advertiser (now the Courier) which gave extensive accounts of hearings in the Court House.
 We have found some interesting reports from the mid-19th century, which reveal the social conditions of the time.

-Unlocking Warwick is hoping to research particular themes, such as the reconstruction of the town after the devastating ‘Great Fire of Warwick’ in 1694, where the street names came from, the tradespeople and shops, the Hill Close Gardens and the other old gardens of Warwick, the history of health and sanitation, and early schools and education.
+In future we hope to research other social history themes, such as the reconstruction of the town after the devastating ‘Great Fire of Warwick’ in 1694, where the street names come from, the tradespeople and shops, the Hill Close Gardens and the other old gardens of Warwick, the history of health and sanitation, and early schools and education.
 The information can be used for talks or displays in the Court House.

 We are particularly interested in researching crime and punishment, and the evidence of grim social conditions which emerges from some of the Petty Sessions hearings in former centuries.
-When we find illuminating cases which came before the magistrates in the Court House, we re-enact them with an ad-hoc group of volunteers and actors from the local Jephson Players – calling our group ‘The Court House Players’.
+When we find illuminating cases which came before the magistrates in the Court House, we re-enact them with an ad-hoc group of volunteers and local actors, calling our group ‘The Court House Players